-SPT 150 VOICE AND DICTION.
-(3, sp, odd).
+- SPT 150 VOICE AND DICTION (3, sp, odd).
 Development of distinct enunciation, correct articulation and pronunciation, and an optimum pitch level.
 Special projects included for theatre students.
-No credit allowed toward the minor.

-SPT 175 SPECIAL READINGS.
-(1-5).
+No credit allowed toward the minor. - SPT 175 SPECIAL READINGS (1-5).
 Topic to be listed in course catalog.
 May reenroll as topic changes.
 May not be used as a general education requirement.

-SPT 181/ THEATRE PRACTICE.
-(1) Students will participate in area productions as actors of technicians 282/381/ 382/481/482
+SPT 181/ THEATRE PRACTICE (1) Students will participate in area

+182/281/ productions as actors of technicians

-SPT 206 FUNDAMENTALS OF SPEECH.
-(3, fa, sp).
+- 382/481/482 - SPT 206 FUNDAMENTALS OF SPEECH (3, fa, sp).
 A study of interpersonal and public communication theory and practice.
 This diverse course is designed to develop knowledge and skills in the processes effective to all communication in diverse contexts.
 Prerequisite: ENG 101 or 151H.

-- FUNDAMENTALS OF INTERPERSONAL COMMUNICATIONS.
-(3, fa, odd).
+MOTR COMM 110, transfer guaranteed. - SPT 207 FUNDAMENTALS OF INTERPERSONAL COMMUNICATIONS (3, fa, odd).
 A study of communication theory and its application to interpersonal and social relations.
 Development of knowledge, insights, and skills in the processes of group interaction.
 Emphasis will be given to identifying and developing strengths of communication and ease in face-to-face interactions.
 A lecture, reading, and discussion course.
-Prerequisite: ENG 101 or 151H. - SPT 209 INTRODUCTION TO THE THEATRE.
-(3, fa, sp).
-A survey course in the history, literature, criticism, and arts of the theatre. - SPT 215 ELEMENTARY STAGECRAFT.
-(3, fa, even).
+Prerequisite: ENG 101 or 151H.
+MOTR COMM 120, transfer guaranteed.

+- SPT 209 INTRODUCTION TO THE THEATRE (3, fa, sp).
+A survey course in the history, criticism, and arts of theatre and performance studies.
+MOTR THEA 100A, transfer guaranteed. - SPT 215 ELEMENTARY STAGECRAFT (3, fa, even).
 Basic drafting techniques used in theatre and the principles and practices of scenery construction and rigging, property construction, and the operation of stage equipment.
-Students will staff construction and running crews of productions. - SPT 349 APPLIED PHONETICS.
-(3).
+Students will staff construction and running crews of productions. - SPT 349 APPLIED PHONETICS (3).
 Designed to develop proficiency in phonetic transcription and the acquisition of good American diction through the use of the phonetic alphabet, and the science of speechsound.
-Prerequisite: SPT 206. - SPT 358 BUSINESS AND PROFESSIONAL SPEAKING.
-(3, sp, odd).
-The study and practice of the techniques utilized by leaders in business, labor, education, and the professions.
-Prerequisite: SPT 206 or permission of the instructor. - SPT 379 THEORY AND TECHNIQUES OF ACTING.
-(3).
+Prerequisite: SPT 206. - SPT 358 GENDER AND COMMUNICATION (3, sp).
+By exploring theories and communication modalities (relational, performative, mass-mediated, etc.) this course will spotlight how gender is intersectionality constructed through communication and how communication is inherently gendered, raced, and classed. - SPT 379 THEORY AND TECHNIQUES OF ACTING (3).
 Principles in the creation of character.
 Practical work in the building of various types of roles through classroom exercises.
-Prerequisite: SPT 209.

-SPT 450 SPECIAL TOPICS IN THE THEATRE.
-(1-3).
+Prerequisite: SPT 209. - SPT 450 SPECIAL TOPICS IN THE THEATRE (1-3).
 Topic to be listed in the course schedule.
 May enroll again as topic changes.